Cell Phone Text Message Lawsuit and TCPA Class Action Law Florida

 Debt Collectors & TCPA

 Debt collectors can be aggressive when looking for people to pay old bills and debts.
 However, consumers are protected under TCPA.
 If a debt collector is sending spam messages or mailings, they could be found liable under the Act.
 The same goes for credit card companies or if a consumer co-signs a loan that then goes into default.

-Wolf AND Pravato wants to protect consumers and understands how to win a texting lawsuit.
+The law offices of Wolf & Pravato want to protect consumers and understand how to win a texting lawsuit.
 There are many businesses that have violated the terms of TECPA by sending unsolicited text messages and other communications.
 Consumers have rights.
 Without these lawsuits, corporations can end up sending thousands of spam messages to people.
 This is overwhelming and can end up costing people a lot in cell phone charges.
 TCPA lawsuits are meant to change the way businesses communicate with people around the world.
 Instead of sending marketing materials to any number they have, TCPA asks businesses to consider consumers’ rights.
-Thanks to this Act, people should always be able to opt out of texts, and businesses need consumers’ consent before sending them messages.
+Thanks to this Act, people should always be able to opt-out of texts, and businesses need consumers’ consent before sending them messages.